-As an employee, you (or someone acting for you) have the right to file a confidential complaint and request an inspection of your workplace if you believe conditions there are unsafe or unhealthful.
-This is done by contacting the local Cal/OSHA district office (see list of offices).
-Your name is not revealed by Cal/OSHA, unless you request
+As an employee, you (or someone acting for you) have the right to file a confidential are unsafe or unhealthful.
+This is done by contacting the local Cal/OSHA district office below).
+Your name is not revealed by Cal/OSHA, unless you request otherwise